HumphreyCurtis/GuardianCycle/readme.md

 The GuardianCycle has be deliberately designed to meet this problem and offer all cycling users far more safety, accessibility and satisfication.
 Firstly, provide an adjustable LED indicator to provide optimum clarity of cycling maneuvers to fellow road users.
 Secondly, utilising GPS tracing - the GuardianCycle enables emergency services and friends or family the ability to trace cyclists on the road and provide immediate assistance for any emergencies or unintended problems.
 Thirdly, the GuardianCycle makes cycling more fun and interesting by offering users unparallelled accessibility to their cycling data - including calories burned and distance travelled - with the view to share this data, challenge friends and set new personal best goals!

 GuardianCycle as a multimodal computer architecture offers so much more than just these initial benefits, which are thoroughly explored within the body of our report.
-Architecturally, GuardianCycle consists of three main components:
+Architecturally, GuardianCycle will operate efficiently across three key stakeholders (1) the cyclist via the IoT device, (2) friends or family via the desktop application (3) emergency services and family via the website.

-#### An IoT device and RGB LED hardware
+#### The IoT device and RGB LED hardware

 The GuardianCycle IoT device is clearly prototyped using an M5Stack - it transmits GPS data in JSON files - both route data gathered or emergency notifications and renders an RGB LED matrix to perform manoeuvres.
 All operable through an easy and optimum user interface.

-#### A desktop application
+#### Desktop application

 A desktop application has been developed using Processing, to display GPS data sent from the IoT device.
 Routes are displayed as a line on a map, and helpful statistics are calculated about the route.

-#### A web application
+#### Web application

-To cater for two different sets of external stakeholders, two single page applications have been developed using the React framework:
-- friend-track-view which allows the cyclist to share their location with friends and family and
-- emergency-services-view which alerts the emergency services to incidents detected by GuardianCycle.
+To cater for two different sets of external stakeholders, two single page applications have been developed using the React framework.
+Friend-track-view endables the cyclist to share their location with friends and family.
+Additionally, the emergency-services-view immediately alerts the emergency services to incidents detected by GuardianCycle.

 ## Advantages